Yi-Dou-513/Final-Project-of-Text-as-Data/README.md

 ## Tutorial

 This README file provides an overview of the materials for my final project.
-The R codes used in the project can be found under the folder **Codes**.
+The R codes used in the project can be found under the folder **codes**.
 The data I scraped and used to build the models are under the folder **data**.
-All the images in the report are available at the folder **output**.
+All the images in the report are available at the folder **outputs**.